Analyzing Marketing Alliance (OTCMKTS:MAAL) & Willis Towers Watson Public (NASDAQ:WTW)

 |N/A

-Willis Towers Watson Public has a consensus price target of $235.00, indicating a potential upside of 15.47%.
+Willis Towers Watson Public currently has a consensus target price of $235.00, suggesting a potential upside of 15.45%.
 Given Willis Towers Watson Public’s higher probable upside, analysts clearly believe Willis Towers Watson Public is more favorable than Marketing Alliance.

 Summary